 -

-Change following keys in
+Change the following keys in the

 /usr/local/nexus/bin/nexus